Skip to main content

 S3 Compatible Remote Server

-For connections to S3 itself, Wasabi, Backblaze, please use our native integration to those services.
+For connections to Amazon S3 itself, Wasabi, or Backblaze, use the native integration for those services.

 Adding an S3 Compatible Remote Server